 2. Lack of alignment and availability

-Is your key spokespeople who works in another department available to talk at moment’s notice to answer questions on a blog or via traditional media?
+Think about your key stakeholders in your organization.
+How are they going to be affected by this PR campaign?
+Is your key spokespeople, who may work in another department, available to talk at moment’s notice?
+Can he or she answer questions on a blog or via traditional media?

 3. Lack of proper positioning